zeroaxelol/DeFi/README.md

 ## Up-coming articles:

-Pricing On-chain Options - Into the Dark Alleys of Black-Scholes-Merton Model

 The Ultimate Adoption Curve for DeFi

 DeSci x DeFi

-On-Chain Chaos - Disassociation (On-chain analysis of ETH and WBTC to analyze the behavior of investors in these majors)

 <!---
 zeroaxelol/zeroaxelol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.